 The Steering Committee has overall responsibility for the strategic direction of the Geneva Peacebuilding Platform, for planning its activities, and for supervising the operational work of the Coordinator.
-The Committee includes the current Directors of the Platform's partner institutions.
+The Committee includes the Directors and senior leadership of the Platform's partner institutions.
 The 4 Committee members operate in complementary fields, and by merging together their expertise in research, training, advocacy and the operational field work, the Geneva Peacebuilding Platform represents more than just the sum of its components.

 Keith Krause, Director of CCDP